Major Rotations (Each 6 months)

-In addition to general child outpatient therapy competencies, interns would be expected to:
+In addition to general child outpatient therapy goals, interns would be expected to:

-- Demonstrate competency in therapeutic communication with children and adolescents of different ages and developmental levels (be able to converse with children who indicate that they feel understood and understand the clinician).
+- Demonstrate capacity in therapeutic communication with children and adolescents of different ages and developmental levels (be able to converse with children who indicate that they feel understood and understand the clinician).

-- Demonstrate competence in at least one evidence-based therapeutic approach to children and adolescents, including:
+- Demonstrate capacity in at least one evidence-based therapeutic approach to children and adolescents, including: